jedimatt42/fcmd/README.md

 | R11      | return address to Force Command             |
 | WP       | 0x8300                                      |

-Extensions may use any of workspace 0x8300.
+Executables may use any of workspace 0x8300.
 Disk IO routines internal for ForceCommand will also use scratchpad >8320 - >832F for additional info pointer in Level 2 IO routines.
 0x83A0 to 0x83AA are also used by DSR calls.
 GPLWS 0x83E0 - 0x83FF may also be used by some Force Command routines.

-Upon return to Force Command, an extension must return to the address in R11 when the command was entered.
+Upon return to Force Command, an executable must return to the address in R11 when the command was entered.
 R10, the stack pointer, must be equal to the same value on entry as well.

-## SAMS Image Load Type

-We provide a loader type that automatically handles loading programs greater than 24K into additional SAMS pages.

-The program will have a logical set of pages allocated to it when loaded.
-The Force Command API provides a paging abstraction to use, so that if Force Command consumes pages for other purposes, your program does not have to account for that.
-When your program is loaded, the first 6 logical pages will be mapped into the upper 24K expansion in sequence.

-The first word flags the file as a Force Command program.
-It must have the value: 0xFCFC The second word should be set to the number of sequential SAMS 4K pages to load.
-The third word is the return flag.
-If the value is 0xFCFC then Force Command will *not* reset the screen when the program returns.
-The fourth word is the start address.
-Force Command will branch and link `BL` to this address.
-Register usage is the same for Simple Image Load Type.
-This address must be within the first 6 SAMS pages, as mapped into the upper 24K, so between 0xA000 and 0xFFFF.
+### Executable Memory usage

+If only 32K expansion memory is available, then only one executable program may be loaded, meaning the API `fc_exec` may not be used to run other executables.
+Only executables with a SAMS page count of 0 will be executed.

+If SAMS is present, then executables may load other executables with the `fc_exec` command.
+When this happens, new pages are allocated, and mapped in.
+When the executable returns to Force Command or a prior executable the pages are freed, and the previous set of pages are mapped back in.

 ## PATH